GhentCDH/Llama/README.md

 # Llama

 A python library for [Nodegoat](https://nodegoat.net).
-This library allows you to requests model and object data using the Nodegoat API.
+This library eats models and objects from the Nodegoat API and spits readable json data.

 ## Features